PrefectHQ/prefect/docs/guides/migration-guide.md

 Learn how to migrate your workflows from Prefect 1.0 to Prefect 3.0.
 Check out the [quickstart](https://docs.prefect.io/latest/get-started/quickstart) for a high level overview.

 !!!
-Note "What about Prefect 2?"
+Note "What about Prefect 2.x?"
-  Prefect 2 refers to the 2.x lineage of the open source prefect package, and Prefect 3.0 refers exclusively to the 3.x lineage of the prefect package.
-Neither version is strictly tied to any aspect of Prefect’s commercial product, [Prefect Cloud](https://docs.prefect.io/latest/manage/cloud/index).
+  [Prefect Cloud](https://docs.prefect.io/latest/manage/cloud/index) is compatible with all 2.x and 3.x package versions.
+We recommend adopting Prefect 3.0 as it is significantly more performant than Prefect 2.x and includes new features.

 ## What stayed the same